 READ MORE: Cape Town’s Best Photography Courses

 It’s true, you get what you pay for – but you also pay a premium for what is brand new and out the store.
-Get a good all-purpose camera, one that is strong and robust and meets industry standards, but don’t get caught in the upsell.
-Investigate second hand options.
+Get a good all-purpose camera, one that’s strong and robust and meets industry standards, but don’t get caught in the upsell.
+Investigate second-hand options.
 My advice is to spend your money on the right lens before getting an expensive camera body.
 A quality lens will make a huge difference in your photography.
 The body is just a tool, the lens is the key: defining what is possible in your photography.

 Lenses also last pretty much forever, if you take care of them – on the other hand, even the best DSLR bodies only have a lifespan of about five years.
 Another thing to remember is that lenses from one manufacturer are generally not compatible with bodies from another.
 Whether you’re interested or not, brand loyalty will come to shape you as a photographer.
 Any past equipment you may have, any future equipment you might get – all need to be considered.
 The lenses you pick will be with you for life, so avoid cheaper generic brands and stick to industry leaders like Canon.
 It will all be worth it in the long run.

 READ MORE: Choosing the Right Lens for Your Photography

 When it comes time to buy, do some research at larger retailers to know what prices to expect and scour secondhand sources like Gumtree and OLX for the deals.
 Orms Cape Town has a great variety of new stock, and – here’s the pro tip – are always willing and able to check camera and lenses free of charge to help give you peace of mind.
 Secondhand is a real option, but a word to the wise…

 4. A ‘serviced’ camera is not a good thing!